-M2540 comes from Matthew 25:40 - "The King will reply, 'Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me."
-M2540 seeks to respond to poverty and suffering in our world with love.
-Currently, we are connected to brothers and sisters in Knox County, Belize, and Swaziland.
+FaithWorks seeks to respond to poverty and suffering in our world with love and generosity.
+Currently, we are connected to brothers and sisters in Knox County, Belize, and South Africa.

-We respond as a campus by raising awareness and funds through our passions, talents and hobbies.
-These include but are not limited to thrift stores, concerts, soccer tournaments, dinners, poetry readings, photography, and traveling to serve.
+We respond as a campus by raising awareness through campus wide events that raise funds but also educate our student body on the needs at large.
+These include but are not limited to concerts, spike ball tournaments, euchre game nights, photography, valentines candy grams, and much more.